 A fishing boat captain who inherited a private investigation business, a tough Floridian individualism, and a troubling family history, Hannah Smith helps the local community fight for justice in the Sunshine State.

-Hannah Smith returns in the stunning new adventure in the New York Times–bestselling series by the author of the Doc Ford novels.
+A five-hundred-year-old mystery and a twenty-year-old murder haunt Hannah Smith in a stunning adventure by the author of the New York Times-bestselling Doc Ford novels.

-A fishing guide and part-time investigator, Hannah Smith is a tall, strong Florida woman descended from many generations of the same.
+A fishing guide and part-time investigator, Hannah Smith is a tall, strong Florida woman descended from many generations of tall, strong Florida women.
 But the problem before her now is much older even than that.
+And its consequences are lethal.

 The New York Times bestselling series starring Hannah Smith continues with this electrifying new thriller from the author of the Doc Ford novels.